Explosive growth for a constrained Hastings-Levitov aggregation model: Introduction

 We have so far focused for convenience and ease on the situation in the upper-half plane, but it is in fact more standard to consider HL$(0)$ as an aggregation model outside the unit disc (the recent paper \cite{berger2020growth} by Berger, Procaccia and Turner being the exception).
 The model is defined similarly by replacing the upper-half plane $\H$ with the unit disc $\D$, and the elementary maps describing the slits are obtained from $F$ by conjugating with respect to a conformal map from $\C \setminus \D$ to $\H$.
 See e.g. \cite{norris2012hastings} for details.

-In order to keep the paper short and simple, we decided not to include results related to this case, although it is not hard to see that our techniques apply to this setting as well, at least as long as the two arms of the cluster remain macroscopically far apart (i.e., they do not shield the unit disc almost entirely).
-In particular, with relatively little effort it should be possible to show the following result: for any $0< \alpha<1$, let $\tau_\alpha$ denote the first $k \ge 1$ such that the $k$th particle attaches at a position whose argument is in $[\pi(1 - \alpha), \pi(1 + \alpha)]$.
+In order to keep the paper short and simple, we decided not to include results related to this case, \blu{although it should not be hard to see that our techniques apply to this setting as well}, at least as long as the two arms of the cluster remain macroscopically far apart (i.e., they do not shield the unit disc almost entirely). \blu{In particular, we believe that the following result holds}: for any $0< \alpha<1$, let $\tau_\alpha$ denote the first $k \ge 1$ such that the $k$th particle attaches at a position whose argument is in $[\pi(1 - \alpha), \pi(1 + \alpha)]$.
 Then, for any $0<\alpha<1$, as $n \to \infty$,

 in probability, where $X_n \sim Y_n$ in probability as $n \to \infty$ means $X_n / Y_n \to 1$ in probability.
 Observe that the surprising phenomenon here is that $\tau_\alpha = o(n)$.